Zenith40/recommendation-system/README.md

 To run the app using Docker: https://hub.docker.com/r/zenith40/recommendation-system

-# Build the Docker image
+# Pull the Image
-docker build -t anime-recommender .
+docker pull zenith40/recommendation-system:Ver-0.0.1

 # Run the container
-docker run -p 8501:8501 anime-recommender
+docker run -p 8501:8501 zenith40/recommendation-system:Ver-0.0.1
 Then, open your browser and navigate to http://localhost:8501

 🌱 Future Improvements